 Opportunities in Biology at SFU

-For Summer 2017 we expect to have a sessional position available in the following course.
-THE CLOSING DATE FOR APPLICATIONS IS FRIDAY, MARCH 10, 2017 AT 4:00 PM.
-The position description and qualifications can be found at:
+For Fall 2017 we expect to have sessional positions available in the following courses.
+THE CLOSING DATE FOR APPLICATIONS IS FRIDAY, JULY 14, 2017 AT 4:00 PM.
+The position descriptions and qualifications can be found at: